Know more

 (coordinated by Armelle Mazé and Loïc Rajjou)

-This session will cover the development and commercialization of biological products in agriculture, such as biocontrol solutions and biostimulants, to protect and stimulate seeds and seedlings can be held back by a variety of legal and regulatory obstacles.
-In addition, the acceptance of seed technology innovation by public and industrial players will be examined, including the impact of societal values and beliefs, economic considerations, scientific knowledge, and the role of civic societies, political authorities, companies, and the scientific community in providing opportunities for the deployment of biosolutions to improve seed quality.
+This session covered the development and commercialization of biological products in agriculture, such as biocontrol solutions and biostimulants, to protect and stimulate seeds and seedlings can be held back by a variety of legal and regulatory obstacles.
+In addition, the acceptance of seed technology innovation by public and industrial players was examined, including the impact of societal values and beliefs, economic considerations, scientific knowledge, and the role of civic societies, political authorities, companies, and the scientific community in providing opportunities for the deployment of biosolutions to improve seed quality.

 Armelle Mazé (Science Action Développement - Activités Produits Territoires - SADAPT, Palaiseau, France)